 Cataracts are a condition that describes the clouding of the crystalline lens of the eye.
 Colors may appear muted.

 The crystalline lens is a clear lens that allows light to focus on the retina, which is what’s needed to see images.
 This lens is flexible and changes shape based on where the eye is trying to focus.
-As people get older, or based on other risk factors, eye lens starts to lose its flexibility and become hardened and yellow, and vision becomes less clear.
+As people get older or based on other risk factors, the eye lens starts to lose its flexibility and become hardened and yellow, and vision becomes less clear.
 An eye doctor makes an official diagnosis of cataracts.